Bianca Graulau, ABC10 News

 “He was starting to get real anxious,” Donna Butler, Miles’ owner said.
 “He was starting to react to loud noise in a way that he never had.”

 Butler asked her veterinarian for something that would calm Miles anxiety.
-Her doctor, Angie Stamm, went with cannabis medication as a natural remedy.
+Her doctor, Angie Stamm, went with hemp medication as a natural remedy.

 “He’s just much more content,” Butler said.
 “He’s just much more stable.”